carlmylo/docu-rpcs3/pages/english/cust-config/main.md

 <br/>

 **Don't forget to click "Apply" then "Save custom configuration" after adjusting settings!**
+Keep in mind that you'll have to restart the game for most of these settings.
 ![A screenshot of Rock Band 3's Custom Configuration within RPCS3 with a mouse hovering over "Save custom configuration".](https://carlmylo.github.io/docu-rpcs3/images/cust/save.png "Settings: [BLUS30463] Rock Band 3")

 ## Color Guide